christinesangphet/deep-learning-project/README.md

 ### Gradio Interface

 The song recommendation system is built using **Gradio**, which allows users to easily interact with the model.
 Through the Gradio interface, users can select a mood or topic, and the system will generate five random songs that match the chosen topic.

-## Notebooks

-You can find the following Jupyter notebooks in the project folder:

-- **Preprocessing and EDA:** Covers the data cleaning and exploration steps.
-- **Model Training and Evaluation:** Demonstrates the training of the three models and their evaluation results.
-- **Song Recommendation System:** Provides code for implementing the recommendation system and Gradio interface.